 And for a great way to see the island, head to the top of the Spinnaker Tower in Portsmouth before or after your ferry.
 At 170m, the architectural wonder is designed to sway slightly in order to withstand high winds.
 Feeling brave?
 You can even abseil down the tower while taking in the incredible panoramic views of Portsmouth, the Solent and the Isle of Wight!

-There are plenty more amazing things to do on the Isle of Wight!
+I hope you’ve found this Isle of Wight blog helpful – there are plenty more amazing things to do on the Isle of Wight.
 No doubt I’ll head back soon to experience some more!

 Enjoyed this post?
 Why not pin it?